MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 4. If the app update installs successfully, test it on the Sandbox environment.
 5. If the app update works as expected, switch to the production environment, and repeat step

+## <a name="requirements"></a>Resolving requirements for app updates

+For apps that have dependencies on other apps, you may have to update or install the dependency apps.
+The **Requirements for App Updates pane list these apps.

+The requirements are divided into two categories: **Update requirements** and **Install requirements**.
+When you clear all requirements, the app that you want to update will be ready to install.

+### Update requirements

+The **Update requirements** category lists existing dependency apps the have updates to be installed.
+To clear these requirements, do the following steps for each app:

+1. Return to the **Manage Apps** page.
+2. Find the apps in the list, and select **Install update**.
+3. Wait for **Available update action** column to change to **Up to date**.

+### Install requirements

+The **Install requirements** category lists dependency apps that haven't been installed yet.
+For example, a new dependency app was introduced.

+You can't, however, install a new app from the **Manage App** page.
+Use the **Extension Management** page in the client instead.
+Completing this step will clear the requirement.
+For more information, see [Installing an Extension](/dynamics365/business-central/ui-extensions#installing-an-extension).

+## When an update fails

 ## See also